Radiation Safety Training

 - Fire alarm pull stations are also located at these doors.

-- The fire alarm system is connected to the LSU police.
+- The fire alarm system is tied to a security company and will make the necessary notification.

-- If the emergency is not fire related, you may dial 911 from a CAMD telephone to be directly connected to the LSU police.
+- For other emergencies you may dial 911 from a CAMD telephone to be directly connected to the LSU police.

 - They will address the nature of the emergency and release the appropriate emergency personnel.